A kids’ or youth savings account provides a great opportunity for parents to teach their children about money starting at an early age.

 - No monthly fees

-- Unlimited free transactions, including 2 in-branch transactions
+- Unlimited free transactions, including two in-branch transactions

 - Free paper and electronic bank statements

-Depending on the bank, the process and documentary requirements may vary a bit, but usually involves:
+Depending on the bank, the process and documentary requirements for a kids bank account may vary a bit but usually involves:

-- Making an appointment at the branch of your choice.
+- An appointment at the branch of your choice.

 - You will need to provide your kid’s social insurance number, a copy of their ID (e.g. Passport), and/or birth certificate.